 - Twitch hosts 91% of streaming content in the market.

-Live streaming refers to content (audio or video) that’s being broadcast live through the internet.
+Live streaming refers to content (audio or video) that’s being broadcast live through the internet via dedicated streaming software or webinar platform.
 It’s similar to a traditional TV broadcast only users get more options on how they’d like to consume content.

 They can switch between content creators.
 They have some flexibility on the resolution they’d like to watch videos in which is helpful for those with sluggish internet connections.
 In some cases, they can rewind the stream and view sections of the broadcast they may have missed.